langflow-ai/langflow/docs/docs/integrations/notion/add-content-to-page.md

 # Add Content To Page

-Langflow allows extending its functionality with custom components like `AddContentToPage`, which converts markdown text to Notion blocks and appends them to a Notion page.
+The `AddContentToPage` component converts markdown text to Notion blocks and appends them to a Notion page.

 [Notion Reference](https://developers.notion.com/reference/patch-block-children)